nanvel/blog/2017/11/trading.md

 Difference between trading and other small businesses: no marketing if you manage only your own money, otherwise your perfomance is the best marketing.

+High Sharpe ration is much easier to achieve with smaller account.

 ## Vocabulary

-Sharpe Ratio - consistency of returns.
+[Sharpe Ratio](http://web.stanford.edu/~wfsharpe/art/sr/sr.htm) - consistency of returns.
 Helps investors to understand the return of an investment compared to its risk.
 When < 1 - not suitable for a stand-alone strategy.
 Profitable almost every month - > 2, profitable almost every day - > 3.

 Black swan (fat tail) events - unexpected events (black swan was discovered in Australia in XVII century).

 Alpha decay - decreasing of strategy performance.
 Happens when many are trading the same strategy.
 Alpha shows how much the strategy outperforms the market on a risk-adjusted basis.

+Data snooping bias - when strategy has many parameters and oveoptimized to perform on historical dataset and may perform purely on new data.

+Look ahead bias - using data that should not be available at the moment in backtest.

+Strategy capacity - how much a strategy can absorb without negative impacting its returns.

+High frequency trading - automated trading where trades are closed in the same day.

 ## Links